For Foundation: Galactic Frontier heavy spenders ($500+/month) deciding whether Evan Rogers is worth committing to during his current rotation window.

 Yes, if you are building or maintaining a competitive Beam flagship.
 The condition is straightforward: if Beam is your primary flagship type, Evan Rogers during a rotation window is the highest-value purchase available to you in that window, ahead of module bundles, speedup packs, and most event offers.

 If you have not yet committed to a flagship type, read the FGF champion investment priority guide first.
-Buying Evan Rogers before confirming your flagship type is one of the most expensive mistakes a new whale can make in FGF — his bonuses only activate in a Beam formation.
+Buying Evan Rogers before confirming your flagship type is one of the most expensive mistakes a new whale can make in FGF.
+His bonuses only activate in a Beam formation.

 Packsify helps high-spending mobile strategy players turn the same monthly budget into more in-game power.
 Official channels.
 Real humans.
 No bots, no hacks, no drama.
-4+ years.
-120,000+ orders.
+5+ years operating.
 Zero bans.